Contributing to Society

 Health, Medicine, and Sports

-Konica Minolta cooperates in Pink Ribbon activities for the early detection of breast cancer and supports the visually impaired around the world.
-It also promotes sports, by instance by sponsoring running classes led by the Konica Minolta Track and Field Club across Japan.
+Konica Minolta contributes in various ways, such as supporting the digital transformation of nursing care facilities, assisting in the early detection of neonatal jaundice, and cooperating in Pink Ribbon activities for the early detection of breast cancer.
+It also promotes sports, for instance by sponsoring jogging classes led by the Konica Minolta Track and Field Club across Japan.

 Helping to Solve Social Challenges Through the Digital Transformation of Nursing Care Facilities

-Japan has become a super-aged society.
-According to the Ministry of Health, Labour and Welfare, it is estimated that Japan will be about 340,000 caregivers short of what it needs by 2025, and the cost of the nation's long-term care insurance system continues to rise.
+Japan is entering a super-aged society.
+According to the Ministry of Health, Labour and Welfare, it is estimated that by 2040, Japan will face a shortage of 570,000 caregivers, while the cost of the nation's long-term care insurance system continues to rise.

-The government of Japan has made a major shift to scientific nursing care in order to promote care that supports independent living.
-This emphasizes measures to curb the need for nursing care as a cost control measure.
-However, many nursing care facilities in Japan have not yet fully embraced IT and IT literacy.
+To curb rising costs, the government of Japan has made a major shift toward “scientific nursing care,” which emphasizes care that supports independent living.
+However, many nursing care facilities in Japan have not yet fully embraced IT or developed sufficient IT literacy.

-Cooperating in a Project to Eradicate Kernicterus to Reduce Neonatal Mortality (Myanmar)
+Cooperation in the Kernicterus Eradication Project to Reduce Neonatal Mortality (Myanmar)

-Transcutaneous bilirubinometer donation ceremony held at Yangon Children’s Hospital on December 27, 2019
+Donation ceremony for a transcutaneous jaundice meter held at Yangon Children’s Hospital on December 27, 2019

 Taking a baby’s measurements using a JM-105 transcutaneous bilirubinometer

-In 1980, Konica Minolta was the first company in the world to develop a transcutaneous bilirubinometer, contributing to the eradication of kernicterus in Japan.
-Using this project as a model case, the company will continue to contribute to the spread of jaundice management in Asia.
+In 1980, Konica Minolta developed the world’s first transcutaneous jaundice meter, which helped eradicate kernicterus in Japan.
+Using this project as a model, the Company will continue to contribute to the spread of jaundice management in Asia.

 Early Detection of Breast Cancer